 Answer: Verify if your antenna booster is set to proper selection (On- for antenna and Off- for cable satellite).
-You should also make sure connections are tight on your TV.
+You should also make sure connections are tight on your TV; see TV/Radio Antenna on page 5-18

 2. Will my TV and DVD player (user provided) operate while traveling down the highway?